rmh2009/flowmq/README.md

 - Strong consensus guarantee based on Raft Algorithm.

 More features to be implemented:
-Support for multiple message queues.
+- Support for multiple message queues.
-Support for partitioning within a message queue.
+- Support for partitioning within a message queue.
+- Improve multithread performance

 ## Install Dependencies